-Handcrafted in Maine, the Fletchers' Mill Border Grill is made from solid cherry and has a much more modern look than many grinders on the market.
+Handcrafted in Maine, the Fletchers' Mill Border Grill pepper mill is made from solid cherry and has a much more modern look than many grinders on the market.
 Our testers appreciate that the entire grind mechanism can be removed to access the grinder for cleaning.
 Thanks to its shape, the top knob design was easy to turn for both small and large hands.

-The Fletchers' is easy to fill with a funnel but has the smallest peppercorn capacity of our test bunch, so in a high-use kitchen, it will need more frequent refills.
+The Fletchers' Mill grinder is easy to fill with a funnel but has the smallest peppercorn capacity of our test bunch, so in a high-use kitchen, it will need more frequent refills.
 According to the manufacturer, its locking nut grind adjuster has 33 different grind sizes.
 We were not able to discern 33 different grind sizes but could find a variety ranging from fine to coarse.
 However, we were disappointed in how easily the finely ground pepper clumped when it came out.
 Once the grind size was set to coarse, we found we could not just twist the locking nut back towards fine grind.
 To get back to a fine grind, we first needed to grind out the peppercorns in the grinding mechanism and twist the lock nut, repeating the process many times.
-If you prefer a top nut design for grind size adjustments, the Fletcher is worth consideration.
+If you prefer a top nut design for grind size adjustments, the Fletchers' Mill grinder is worth consideration.

 The Cole & Mason Derwent Grinder stood out as one of the more modern-looking pepper mills we tested.
 We could easily fill it with 1.8 ounces of peppercorns, making it one of the larger capacity pepper mills we tested.
 The top cap fits very snuggly and requires a pull straight up to remove and is best done when there is a minimal amount of peppercorns remaining, as the force of the pull can cause them to eject from the top.